libuv/help/README.md

 # libuv/help

 Have a question about libuv?
 Need help with your code?
+Looking for moral support? \
+*THEN THIS IS NOT THE RIGHT PLACE ANYMORE,* \
+although you can still view old questions and answers.

-Looking for moral support?
-Go to https://github.com/libuv/help/issues/new and open an issue.
+Go to https://github.com/libuv/libuv/discussions and open a new discussion.

 Documentation: